gbaydin/ml-iearth-mt2025/assessed-assignment/README.md

 Python is the preferred programming language for this assignment, but you can use other languages as well.

 ### Submission
 Students must submit code and an informal two-page report (including plots) describing their results to gunes@robots.ox.ac.uk.
-Please use the email subject "[MLDL IEARTH MT2024]".
+Please use the email subject "[IEARTH ML MT2024]".

 - Code: in **a zip file** which holds all code and a small text file describing how to execute the code in order to reproduce the results (e.g., by printing output to the console or saving plots to files).
 - Informal two-page report: **a single pdf file** which should have (1) a description of the network architecture used, the data used for regression or classification (2) plots showing that the network and the optimization procedure worked (e.g., a loss plot showing loss decreasing as a function of optimization iterations, a regression plot, classification output as a histogram over classes)